MonishLokhande/MDRS_monitoring_overlay/README.md

 Two air quality monitoring modules have been constructed and tested at the MDRS station.

 ### Needs to be done
-Mqtt experiences errors often and I'm not sure why, this would need to be fixed before expanding production.
+Mqtt now returns an error when connecting to dashboard after several days of successful testing and I'm not sure why, this must be fixed before expanding sensor network.

+Temperature / humidity sensors could not be detected with I2C during initial testing, this must be fixed to allow for accurate data collection.

 No airlock sensors have been constructed at MDRS, though the requisite parts should be present at the station. (reed switches and magnets) The code for these should function nearly identically to the air quality code however, and there is a nearly complete example in this repo.